Giorgi/DuckDB.NET-Docs/docs/udf.md

 # User-Defined Functions in DuckDB.NET

 DuckDB supports creating user-defined functions for expending the functionality of DuckDB.
 Starting from DuckDB.NET 1.1, you can create scalar UDFs with C#.
+Table valued functions are supported from DuckDB.NET 1.1.3

 ## Scalar User-Defined Functions

-To register scalar UDFs, call one of the [RegisterScalarFunction](xref:DuckDB.NET.Data.DuckDBConnection.RegisterScalarFunction``1(System.String,System.Action{DuckDB.NET.Data.Reader.IDuckDBDataReader[],DuckDB.NET.Data.Writer.IDuckDBDataWriter,System.UInt64},System.Boolean)) overloads specifying the function name, input parameter type(s), return type, and the actual callback for the scalar function:
+To register scalar UDFs, call one of the [RegisterScalarFunction](xref:DuckDB.NET.Data.DuckDBConnection.RegisterScalarFunction*) overloads specifying the function name, input parameter type(s), return type, and the actual callback for the scalar function:

 ```cs
 connection.RegisterScalarFunction<int, bool>("is_prime", (readers, writer, rowCount) =>